Celestial317/Celestial317/README.md

 ### Let’s Collaborate

-If you’re working on something exciting in AI, ML, or open source, I’d love to connect!
-Whether it’s a new project, bug fixes, or idea brainstorming — feel free to reach out.
+I'd love to connect if you’re working on something exciting in AI, ML, or open source!
+Whether it’s a new project, bug fixes, or idea brainstorming, feel free to reach out.

 ---